Some exit times estimates for Super-Brownian motion and Fleming-Viot Process: Exit Times for the Class of SPDEs

 with the Brownian semigroup, where $p_{t}(x)=\frac{1}{\sqrt{2\pi}t}e^{-\frac{x^{2}}{2t}}$ is the heat kernel.
 Let the first exit time from the domain, $(-r,r)$ be denoted as $\tau^{\epsilon}:= \inf\{t: u_{t}^{\epsilon}(y)\notin (-r,r)\}$.

-\textbf{Proof of Theorem 1}: We begin by proving \eqref{probabilitySPDE} where we apply a direct method for the upperbound based on Theorem 2 in \cite{Nualart} and for its lowerbound we use the large deviation result stated in Section 2.
+\textbf{Proof of Theorem 2.1}: We begin by proving \eqref{probabilitySPDE}, where we apply a direct method for the upperbound based on ideas in the proof of Theorem 2 in \cite{Nualart} and for its lowerbound we use the large deviation result stated in Section 2.
 Observe that for a prescribed time $T$,

 where we have excluded $t=0$ since initially the solution is assumed to be in the domain.
 Using the $\beta$ norm given by \eqref{norm1}, we proceed to find,

 Recall that $F$ is assumed to be in $\mathbb{B}_{\alpha,\beta_{0}}$ space with $\alpha \in (0,\frac{1}{2})$ and $\beta_{0}\in (0,\beta)$ satisfying inequality \eqref{con2} with $\beta$ replaced by $\beta_{0}$ and constant denoted here as $K_{1}$.
 Thus,